Overview

 Employee and personal/family member trades are reviewed by Timothy Griffin, supervising principal, to assure

-compliance review.
-Associates are required to submit quarterly transaction reports and annual holdings for all outside
+compliance with this policy.
+Associates are required to submit quarterly transaction reports and annual holdings for all

 Griffin’s transactions are reviewed by Joseph Griffin and Brittney Della Torre and are openly available for other employees